One Sided Love: 7 Ways To Cope With Unrequited Love

 If you can take a look at your situation and try and decide what you want to do with regards to distance, it can really help you to cope.
 Each friendship is different and each individual may deal with things differently too.

 You could try distancing yourself so that you see them half as much, maybe you want to completely stop seeing them until you feel better, it’s completely up to you.
-However, if you feel like being around them is making things harder for you, than try and see what you can do to change it and if you feel comfortable doing so.
+However, if you feel like being around them is making things harder for you, then try and see what you can do to change it and if you feel comfortable doing so.

-This can give you the much needed time to yourself that you may need as well as focusing on yourself and not the other person, even if you are only distancing yourself a little bit, if that’s all you need, it can really help you to move on.
+This can give you the much-needed time to yourself that you may need as well as focusing on yourself and not the other person, even if you are only distancing yourself a little bit, if that’s all you need, it can really help you to move on.

 7. Set Big Goals